 Product Use: It's important to understand how your customers use your products and services to encourage increased use.

-Facebook enables you to pick your most important friends; so you can see their content first on your feed.
+For Example: Facebook enables you to pick your most important friends; so you can see their content first on your feed.
 This encourages users to use and engage with the app more.

 Post-Purchase Evaluation: Customers will have an opinion after they buy from your brand; and brands can benefit from connecting with customers, to find out their level of satisfaction.

-You could send follow-up e-mails with Surveys To Gauge Satisfaction And Gain Feedback!
+For Example: You could send follow-up e-mails with Surveys To Gauge Satisfaction And Gain Feedback!

 Word Of Mouth: When people are happy with a product or service, they will often tell others about it.
 As a Brand, You Can Encourage This Behavior With Referral Programs Or Affiliate Programs.

-Airbnb offers travel credits; when members refer new members.
+For Example: Airbnb offers travel credits; when members refer new members.

 Well, there you have it {First_Name}!
 Start implementing this knowledge about your customers, and watch your revenue grow sky high!